WORK IN PROGRESS

 HPC High Performance Computing

 Index Also known as a barcode.
-Short unique sequence added to each DNA molecule in one library, allowing the identification of that library/sample and thereby enabling pooling of the libraries (one run = cheaper).
+Short unique sequence added to each DNA molecule in one library, allowing the identification of that library/sample and thereby enabling pooling of the libraries for sequencing (one run = cheaper).

 Mb Megabase pair (1,000,000 bp)